-Described as a natural clouding of the eye lens, cataracts are a normal part of life; in fact if you live long you will eventually experience the onset of cataracts.
+Described as a natural clouding of the eye lens, cataracts are a normal part of life; in fact, if you live long you will eventually experience the onset of cataracts.
 Cataracts affect a very large percentage of people over the age of forty to fifty-five years old.
 The natural eye lens is made of similar material that comprises our fingernails and our hair.
 Just like fingernails often get brittle and hair goes gray, the natural eye lens will stiffen and get cloudy due to the normal aging process.
 In fact, half of all Americans have them—or have had cataract surgery—by age 80.
 Cataracts are not preventable, but they are treatable and our very experienced San Antonio cataract surgeon, Greg Parkhurst MD can discuss your options with you, so you see better after cataract surgery.

 There are many things that you need to know once you are diagnosed with cataracts.
-First, You will need to see an Ophthalmologist, like Dr. Parkhurst who will need to confirm the diagnosis and determine how soon the cataract will need to be removed.
+First, you will need to see an Ophthalmologist, like Dr. Parkhurst who will need to confirm the diagnosis and determine how soon the cataract will need to be removed.
 You should plan to discuss what happens during cataract surgery with your surgeon.
 Greg Parkhurst MD is a very experienced surgeon and he will walk you through the entire process.
 You will also need to discuss your lens implant options.
 Cataract patients now have multiple options for seeing after cataract surgery.
 The differences typically involve one distance or multiple distances.
 There are monodical and multifocal lens implants to discuss.
 If cataracts are preventing you from seeing, call Parkhurst Nu Vision today for a complete cataract evaluation.

 Many patients think that a cataract is some sort of film that spreads over the surface of the eye.
-In reality, a cataract is a natural occurring change in the eye, which is a gradual clouding that makes vision less sharp over time.
+In reality, a cataract is a naturally occurring change in the eye, which is a gradual clouding that makes vision less sharp over time.
 Patients typically report the sensation of looking through wax paper, they often have trouble driving at night and colors seems very dull.
 The eye works much like a camera, and like a camera, the lens must be very clear to see well.
 A healthy transparent lens absorbs light and accurately focuses it onto the retina, providing a crisp clear image.
 As the aging process takes hold of our eyes, proteins begin to clump together forming opaque clusters.
 Over time, these protein deposits eventually cloud the entire lens allowing significantly less light to pass through.
 The small amount of light that does make it through is diffused or scattered, leaving vision defocused.
-These protein clusters can also change the color of the normal clear lens making it a yellowish brown color.
+These protein clusters can also change the color of the normally clear lens making it a yellowish brown color.

 Cataract surgery is a medical procedure that needs to be done when the cataract becomes cloudy and starts to impair vision.
-The decision to undergo cataract surgery is one that needs to be made with your family eyecare provider and surgeon, and one that should be made together.
+The decision to undergo cataract surgery is one that needs to be made with your family eye care provider and surgeon, and one that should be made together.
 Sometimes, a surgeon may suggest waiting for surgery, and this will not hurt your eye.
 However; considering the benefits of this procedure, it is a decision most of our patients make once they have been diagnosed.

 Trouble driving at night, glare from headlights.